EXPERIENTIAL LEARNING AT FUA-AUF

 - CCIS Center for Cultural and Italian Studies (SQUOLA)

-In addition to the CEMI, the institution is affiliated with a wide network of professional entities and community-oriented organizations engaged in FUA's experiential learning initiatives.
+In addition to the CEMI, the institution is affiliated with a wide network of professional entities and community-oriented organizations engaged in FUA-AUF's experiential learning initiatives.

 What is experiential learning?